koculu/ZoneTree/README.md

 ZoneTree is a lightweight, transactional and high-performance LSM Tree for .NET.

-It is x4 times faster than Facebook's RocksDB.
+It is four times faster than Facebook's RocksDB.

 ## Features
 | ZoneTree Features                                          |